TRAVELER INFORMATION

 CURRENCY/CREDIT CARDS

-Although US dollars are accepted almost everywhere on both sides, the two official currencies are the euro on the French side and the Netherlands Antillean guilder (called naf or florin) on the Dutch side.
+Although US dollars are accepted almost everywhere on both sides, the two official currencies are the euro on the French side and the Caribbean Guilder on the Dutch side.
 You can change money at banks and change points, like Moneygram or Western Union, but be aware many places do not accept traveler’s checks, checks from foreign banks or American Express.
 Most establishments will accept other major credit cards.

 CUSTOMS/DUTY